 - 1. All general photography classes are taken from 4-H Photography Core Curriculum (i.e. Focus on Photography, Controlling the Image and Mastering Photography).
 Then the classes are organized into the Kentucky Core Curriculum. - 2.
 General photography: 4-Hers can enter 6 classes per year. - 3.
 Horticulture photography: a 4-H'er may enter any of the classes in addition to general photography. - 4.
 All pictures must be made since the last State Fair. - 5.
 All classes (including Horticulture) WITH ONE PHOTOGRAPH MUST BE MOUNTED ON WHITE 10"x 16" MAT BOARD-available via order entry (no poster board or foam core board accepted).
 Single photographs are limited to up to a maximum size of 8"x 12".
 Pictures cannot be framed or matted with colored mat board. - 6.
-All classes (including Horticulture) WITH MULTIPLE PHOTOGRAPHS (More than 1 photograph) MUST BE MOUNTED ON WHITE 16" x 20" MAT BOARD (no poster board or foam core board accepted).
+All classes (including Horticulture) WITH MULTIPLE PHOTOGRAPHS (More than 1 photograph) MUST BE MOUNTED ON WHITE16" x 20" MAT BOARD (no poster board or foam core board accepted).
 Pictures cannot be framed or matted with colored mat board. - 7.
 Each picture must be mounted securely.
 Rubber cement or dry mounting tissue is recommended.
 Do not use photo mounting corners. - 8.
-Photos (except horticulture classes) must include the following description.
-The description must be typed, on white paper or label, and placed directly on the matboard.
-The description must include the following: - Class - Subject - Location - Skill/Equipment Used (Specific Camera (if a Point and Shoot Camera, cell phone photograph, or DSLR); If using Point and Shoot or DSLR camera, please list specific Lens, Tripod, Trigger Release, Lighting, etc.) - Skill Applied from 4-H Photography Curriculum [specific page from curricula guide should be listed] - 9.
-Absolutely nothing on front of mat board except photographs and ID tag.
-Any other required materials are to be mounted on the back. - 10.
-Mat board and canvas can be displayed utilizing binder clips. - 11.
+Entries must use current identification tag securely mounted to front of the mat board in the Lower right corner.
+Note: Identification tag should NOT cover photo or hang over edge of the board. - 9.
+Photos (except horticulture classes) must include the following a description.
+The description must be typed, on white paper or label and placed on the back of the matboard.
+The description must include the following: - Class - Subject - Location - Equipment Used (Specific Camera, if a Point and Shoot Camera, cell phone photograph, or DSLR); If using Point and Shoot or DSLR camera, please list specific Lens, Tripod, Trigger Release, Lighting, etc...) - Skill Applied from 4-H Photography Curriculum [specific page from curricula guide should be listed] - 10.
+Absolutely nothing on front of mat board except photographs, and ID tag.
+Any other required materials are to be mounted on the back. - 11.
+If an entry does not fit class descriptions, it will be given a participation award. - 12.
+Appropriate hangers for project work is any hardware permanently attached to the project that can be displayed on a metal grid work walls via metal S hook, binder clip, or zip tie. \\\NOTE: mat board and canvas can be displayed utilizing binder clips. - 13.
+Project entry must meet all the requirements for the class; otherwise, the entry will be disqualified. - 14.
 Photography will be judged on, but not limited to: Technical, impact, composition, creativity, presentation, and the ability of the picture to tell a story.